 The key outputs of the project will be a database of company creation and M&A activity in the pharmaceutical industry over the course of >140 years; a dynamic, animated visualization of the data; and eventually a paper on the topic.

-Update February 2021: Previous RAs have done the bulk of the work on the first two pharma companies: Pfizer and Merck, and have begun the next two: Eli Lilly and Bristol Myers Squibb.
-This summer we will hope to get four more companies completed as well as some comparative analyses.
+Update August 2020: Previous RAs have done the bulk of the work on the first two pharma companies: Pfizer and Merck.
+This semester we hope to get at least another couple done.

 Requisite Skills and Qualifications:

 The hired fellow will work with literature, company histories and applicable financial and market databases to create a startup and M&A database for the major drug companies in the market today.
 It would be nice if applicants also have the ability to program data visualizations (e.g., charts, tables, graphs and a video) to show the timeline of the M&A activity over the 100+ years of development of the pharmaceutical industry.